 The Little Known History of Tarot

 Among the many tools and traditions that have circulated through occult culture, none have stood the test of time or gained as much popularity as the tarot.
-Throughout its history, tarot has has been associated with various esoteric ideologies and the true origin of the cards has been a topic of debate.
-However, historical evidence points to a deck of playing cards that wasn’t used exclusively for divination and fortune telling until centuries after its creation.
+Throughout its history, the tarot has been associated with various esoteric ideologies and the true origin of the cards has been a topic of debate.
+However, historical evidence points to a deck of playing cards that wasn’t used exclusively for divination and fortune-telling until centuries after its creation.